tessel/hardware/servo-pca9685-hacks.md

 * The phase of each channel is adjustable via I2C commands, but not presently through the `servo-pca9685` library
 * The library provides functions which allow you to control the max and min duty cycle of each individual channel.
 [This script](https://github.com/tessel/servo-pca9685/blob/master/examples/calibrate.js) is super handy for finding your specific actuator/controller's bounds.

-## Calibrate your servo/controller
+## Calibrate your servo/motor controller

 The protocol used to command servos is very lenient.
 The advantage to this is that it makes interfacing with such devices very easy.
 The cost is, or at least can be, precision.
 Each servo and motor controller will behave a little differently, and if you really want to command a precise, known position or speed, you should calibrate your device.
 Before reading further, you should familiarize yourself with the [servo protocol](http://www.rcheliwiki.com/Servo_protocol).
+This tutorial doesn't touch the PMW frequency because the servo module uses the servo protocol's standard 50Hz.
+Adjusting the PWM frequecy is covered in the [LED tutorial](LINK GOES HERE).

 Open and run [calibrate.js](https://github.com/tessel/servo-pca9685/blob/master/examples/calibrate.js)/copy and save the code below using `tessel run ./your/path/to/calibrate.js`.
 The code allows you to find the PWM duty cycle numbers that correspond to full forward, full reverse, and the neutral point by typing numbers into the command line and watching the result.